nuhman/windows-stay-awake/README.md

 # windows-stay-awake
-c# script to make windows stay awake, without going to sleep or getting locked.
+collection of scripts to make windows stay awake, without going to sleep or getting locked.

 **Todo**
-- [x] Tested on windows 7
+- [x] Test on windows 7  - c#, vbs
-- [ ] Test on windows 10
+- [x] Test on windows 10  - vbs
 - [ ] Add timer to stop if required